deBubz/StudyNotes/dsa/notes/w03/lec03_notes.md

 ### Vectors

-- Dynamic size arrays, less overhead than lists/linkedlist
+- Dynamic size arrays, less overhead than lists/linked list
 - its just a wrapper for a regular array
   - functions like an array, but with extra steps so it is dynamically allocated